 During the year, the Group was not aware of any material breaches of the relevant laws and regulations relating to the Group's compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination and other benefits and welfare.
-In addition, no fines or sanctions were imposed on us due to non-compliance with the relevant laws and regulations during the year.
+During the year, there were no fines or sanctions were imposed on us due to non-compliance with the relevant laws and regulations.